-Both Belgian Malinois and German shepherds are herding breeds, who were originally developed to guard and escort various types of livestock.
+Both Belgian Malinois and German Shepherds are herding breeds, who were originally developed to guard and escort various types of livestock.
 Accordingly, both breeds possess incredible intelligence, an abundance of energy and a strong work ethic.

 Nevertheless, both breeds can make great family pets, as long as they are provided with enough exercise and stimulation.
 Bored members of either breed frequently become destructive and develop a slate of undesirable behaviors.

-Because they both hail from the same basic part of the dog family tree, Belgian Malinois and German shepherds have a number of similarities.
+Because they both hail from the same basic part of the dog family tree, Belgian Malinois and German Shepherds have a number of similarities.
 However, because they were developed in different places (Germany vs Belgium), by different people and to work in slightly different situations, they also exhibit a number of important differences.

-For example, both breeds have a typical herding dog body plan, including a long snout, large ears and a long tail.
+For example, both breeds have a typical herding dog body plan, including a long snout, large ears, and a long tail.

-However, German shepherds are slightly larger and possess a more massive build than Belgian Malinois.
+However, German Shepherds are slightly larger and possess a more massive build than Belgian Malinois.
 German shepherds stand between 22 and 26 inches at the shoulder and weigh between 75 and 95 pounds.
 Belgian Malinois often reach similar heights, but they are usually between 60 and 80 pounds.

 Because they are slightly lighter on their feet and better suited for warm climates, Belgian Malinois have become the preferred choice for many military units and police departments.

-Both German shepherds and Belgian Malinois come in a variety of colors.
+Both German Shepherds and Belgian Malinois come in a variety of colors.
 Most are some combination of brown, gray and black, but they vary widely.
-Some German shepherds are completely black, but this is relatively rare among Belgian Malinois.
+Some German Shepherds are completely black, but this is relatively rare among Belgian Malinois.